iEarthos/Enterprise-3/README.md

     } else {
         sam();
     }

+For those of you in the know, I code using a style called [1TBS](https://en.wikipedia.org/wiki/Indent_style#Variant:_1TBS "One True Brace Style") - or, the "one true brace style".
+I quite like it.
+So much so, in fact, that it's the required syntax style (just so things don't get messy).

+Same goes with functions, other blocks like `while`, `do`, and pretty much anything else.
+Please realize that not everything will be under this style (particularly code I've pulled in from elsewhere), but I'll do my best to follow this style, and if you contribute, I expect you to do yours.

 Secondly, all source code files must use *tabs* - not spaces, and I expect a tab width of 4.
 If your editor is configured to use spaces, you *must* convert the spaces into tabs with a width of 4.
 This can be done with a UNIX command like `unexpand --first-only --tabs=4`.

-Same goes with functions, other blocks like `while`, `do`, and pretty much anything else.
-Please realize that not everything will be under this style (particularly code I've pulled in from elsewhere), but I'll do my best to follow this style, and if you contribute, I expect you to do yours.

 ### PULL REQUESTS ###